What Is Microcopy? (And Why It Matters)

 And then there are the tiny moments.

-The button text.
+The button someone clicks.

-The small line under a form field.
+The small line guiding them through a field.

 Most people don’t.